khasanovmma/Tree-Structure/README.md

 4. Run Migrations
     `python manage.py migrate`

+5. Populate db with fake data:
+    `python manage.py generate_fake_data`

-5. Start the Development Server
+6. Start the Development Server
     `python manage.py runserver`

-6. Access the Application Open your browser and go to `http://localhost:8000`
+7. Access the Application Open your browser and go to `http://localhost:8000`

 ## Configuration

 - Settings: Adjust settings in the `settings.py` file to suit your needs.
 - Database: Configure database settings in the `settings.py` file.
 - Static and Media Files: Configure paths and settings for handling static and media files.

-## Usage

-- Create Django apps using `python manage.py startapp apps/{your_app_name}`.
-- Define models in the app's `models.py` file.
-- Create views, URLs, and templates to build your web application.
-- Utilize Django admin for managing data (superuser can be created using `python manage.py createsuperuser`).

-## Testing

-- Run tests using the `python` manage.py test`.

-## Deployment

-- Deploy on your preferred platform by following their specific deployment guidelines.
-- Set environment variables for production settings.

 ## Support